onmax/nimiq-ui/docs/vitepress-theme/index.md

 Refer to the [VitePress Default Theme Config](https://vitepress.dev/reference/default-theme-config) for all available options.

-## Custom Outline Actions
+## Outline Actions

-The theme allows you to add custom actions to the right outline sidebar.
-By default, it includes a "Copy page" button with expandable options for copying markdown links, viewing as markdown, and opening in ChatGPT or Claude.
+The theme provides a powerful actions menu in the right outline sidebar that appears below the table of contents.
+This menu includes built-in actions for working with page content and supports custom actions you can add through configuration.

+### Built-in Actions

+By default, the theme includes a **"Copy page"** button that copies the current page content as markdown to your clipboard.
+This button has an expandable dropdown (accessed via a chevron icon) with additional options:

+**Native Options:**

+- **Copy markdown link** - Copies a markdown-formatted link to the current page (`copyMarkdownLink` frontmatter option)
+- **View as markdown** - Opens the raw markdown source in a new tab (`copyViewMarkdown` frontmatter option)

+**External Options:**

+- **Open in ChatGPT** - Opens the page content in ChatGPT's interface (`copyChatGPT` frontmatter option)
+- **Open in Claude** - Opens the page content in Claude's interface (`copyClaude` frontmatter option)

+All these options are enabled by default, but you can control which ones appear using frontmatter (see [Controlling Copy Options](#controlling-copy-options-per-page) below).

+### Adding Custom Actions

 You can add your own custom actions (like a feedback button) through the theme configuration: